legacyO7/iRB/README.md

 # iRB
-go to root directory of rom and "git clone https://github.com/legacy08/iRB" sudo su
+go to root directory of the rom and "git clone https://github.com/legacy08/iRB"

+sudo su

 ./go
 and there's your rom